Moved to assets repo available at https://codeberg.org/corona-contact-tracing-germany/assets

 In the first stage of our "transparent staged rollout", the app is not marked as "suggested" yet, meaning that your F-Droid client won't recommend it as an update, though you can install it manually.
 We do this to be informed about crashes and other issues by users who knowingly choose to try out a version that might not be stable yet.

 Once we feel that all issues are sorted out, we will mark the most recent version as "suggested", causing users of our repository to receive the update immediately (once their F-Droid client refreshes the repository).

 After some time, the latest version also appears in the official F-Droid repository, though as usual for F-Droid, this can take a while.
+Therefore, please be patient.
 F-Droid will serve exactly the APK that we also have in our repo, because our app builds reproducibly.